eLearning

 • Non-native speakers may need subtitles to help them understand better.

-The list goes on forever for those who would benefit from subtitles rather than just the hearing impaired.
-As you can see, subtitles are very powerful and should be included in every training video for the sake of the hearing impaired and everyone else too.
+The list goes on forever for those who would benefit from subtitles rather than just the deaf and hard of hearing.
+As you can see, subtitles are very powerful and should be included in every training video for the sake of the deaf and hard of hearing and everyone else.

 Providing subtitles is always the right thing to do.

-When we develop training videos for projects, we always make sure to transcribe the audio and import that transcription file into the video hosting platform.
+When we develop training videos for projects, we always transcribe the audio and import that transcription file into the video hosting platform.
 Every good video hosting platform can add subtitles or captions.

 Two different types of subtitles can be used in videos.